hannesm/platform-blog/Signing-the-opam-repository.md

 signatures: [ [ "SNAP-foo@bar" "RSA-PSS" "6e817eb01a..." ] ]
 ```

-This `snapshot` file is commit to the opam repository: a client expects the
+This `snapshot` file is committed to the opam repository: a client expects the
-last commit be the snapshot file, done by a snapshot bot!
+last commit be done by a snapshot bot, containing the snapshot file!

 ### File hierarchy

 The repository format is changed by the addition of:
 - a directory `keys/` at the root
 - delegation files `packages/<pkgname>/delegate`
-- signatures in the opam file, including checksum of external resources
-  (patches, tarballs)
+- signed checksum files at `packages/<pkgname>/<pkgname>.<version>/signature`

 Here is an example: